-While I am happy to develop a presentation or workshop on a specific topic or theme, I have presented to and worked with groups of adolescents and adults on a wide variety of topics related to adolescent literature, creative writing, the business of publishing, and research, including:
+While I am happy to develop a presentation or workshop on a specific topic or theme, I have presented to and worked with groups of adolescents and adults on a wide variety of topics related to literature for adolescent readers, creative writing, the business of publishing, and research, including:

-HOW AND WHAT I WRITE: A presentation that looks at my journey from lazy student to practicing lawyer to published author, with tips and insights I learned along the way that have helped me be a better writer.
-Includes how I have approached each book or published short story — such as the genesis of the idea, the process to finding the story, and struggles with getting the story right — and offers inspiration for teens and adults who want to write, but are afraid, intimidated, or lack the confidence to pursue their dreams.
+HOW AND WHAT I WRITE: A presentation that looks at my journey from lazy student to practicing lawyer to published author, with tips and insights I learned along the way that have helped me become a better writer. the process and inspiration for each novel or published short story — such as the genesis of the idea, the process to finding the story, research tips, and struggles with getting the story “right” — and offers inspiration for teens and adults who want to write, but are afraid, intimidated, or lack the confidence to pursue their dreams.

 THE MECHANICS OF VOICE: Breaking down the mechanics that combine to form a compelling narrative voice.
 An interactive workshop with examples from published books that encourages attendees to ask important questions about the voices of their characters and the narrative choices they are making.
 Can be offered in a variety of formats including a one-hour talk, or a workshop of various lengths.

-RESEARCH TIPS & TRICKS — OR LESSONS I LEARNED THE HARD WAY: Beyond the basics of research, some of the lessons I learned the hard way, both as a practicing attorney and an author, such as the human elements at play in tailoring reserarch subjects and searches, reliability of sources, and thinking outside the search box.
+RESEARCH TIPS & TRICKS — OR LESSONS I LEARNED THE HARD WAY: Beyond the basics of research, some of the lessons I learned the hard way, both as a practicing attorney and an author, such as the human elements at play in tailoring research subjects and searches, reliability of sources, and thinking outside the search box.
 Can also be tailored as more of a “Research 101” presentation on the basics of using the internet for research – tips and tricks, advocacy, balance, ethics, and judging the reliability of a source.

 KEEPING IT REAL: TIPS FOR WRITING EFFECTIVE REALISTIC FICTION: Tips for writing realistic fiction that feels real, and highlighting pitfalls to avoid, including suggestions for realistic world building, emotional reality, drawing on “real life” inspirations, writing realistic dialogue, reminders about the “real world” of our young readers, and the need to write the “real” world of your story as opposed to the world it was or the world as you wish it were.